ReasoningBank: Scaling Agent Self-Evolving with Reasoning Memory: Experiments

 \subsection{Results of \mats{}}

-We experimented \mats{} with Gemini-2.5-flash on Webarena-Shopping subset.
-By default, \mats{} integrates \ours{}, but it could also use other memory mechanisms.
+We first present the overall results of \mats{} on WebArena in Table~\ref{table: webarena}, which demonstrate additional strong performance improvement and efficiency gains with \ours{}.\footnote{By default, \mats{} integrates \ours{}, but it could also use other memory mechanisms.} To study the scaling effect in-depth with both parallel and sequential variants, we experimented \mats{} with Gemini-2.5-flash on Webarena-Shopping subset.
 To investigate the overall scaling effect, we benchmark with \textbf{(i) \mats{} w/o memory}, which represents the scaling setting without memory mechanism, \textbf{(ii) \mats{} w/o aggregation}, which is equal to Vanilla TTS in Figure~\ref{fig: mats}(a) and \textbf{(iii) \mats{}} to demonstrate the effect with respect to scaling factor $k$.
 Notably, $k=1$ is the setting without scaling.
 For parallel scaling, we compute Best-of-N (BoN) as the final metric detailed in Appendix~\ref{app: prompt_mats}.
 Results are shown in Figure~\ref{fig: scaling_mats}.

 \textbf{Both parallel scaling and sequential scaling boost performance.} Increasing $k$ generally improves success rate, confirming the benefit of allocating more inference-time computation.
 With \mats{}, parallel scaling grows from $49.7$ ($k=1$) to $55.1$ ($k=5$), while sequential scaling rises from $49.7$ to $54.5$.
-For the baseline of \mats{} w/o memory, the gains are smaller and less consistent (e.g., parallel scaling fluctuates between $39.0$ and $42.2$, sequential between $37.4$ and $40.6$).
+For the baseline of \mats{} w/o memory, the gains are smaller and less consistent (e.g., parallel scaling fluctuates between $39.0$ and $42.2$ and sequential scaling fluctuates between $37.4$ and $40.6$).
 In contrast, \mats{} enables stronger and more stable improvements across both scaling strategies, highlighting its role in making scaling more effective.

 \textbf{\mats{} is consistently better than vanilla TTS.} With \ours{}, \mats{} consistently surpasses \mats{} w/o aggregation (vanilla TTS), showing that memory-aware coordination and aggregation is important.
 Specifically, at $k=5$, \mats{} achieves $55.1$ in parallel scaling compared with $52.4$ for vanilla TTS, and $54.5$ versus $51.9$ in sequential scaling.
 These improvements highlight that memory-aware scaling effectively directs the agent toward more promising solutions by synthesizing insights from multiple trajectories or interaction steps to leverage contrastive signals.